strazto/dotfiles/README.md

 will be preserved, and a new file providing further configuration is linked into ~/.config/dotfiles/git/config , and included by git using `git config --global include.path  ~/.config/dotfiles/git/config`

+My personal dotfile submodules for this repo have been [tagged with the github topic dotbot and can be found here](https://github.com/search?q=user%3Amstr3336+topic%3Adotbot&type=Repositories).

+`bootstrap/install-profile` automatically recursively fetches submodules, don't be alarmed.